 Anthony’s autobiography, ‘A Life of Unlearning – a preacher’s struggle with his homosexuality, church and faith’ became a best seller in Australia and the latest edition became No.1 on Amazon both for LGBT and religious biographies.
-He has appeared on national television shows such as ‘60 Minutes’, ‘Channel 7’s Sunrise’, ‘The Morning Show’, ‘Mornings with Kerri Anne’, the ABC’s ‘Hungry Beast’, documentaries and is called upon regularly by the media for comment.
+He has appeared on national television shows such as ‘60 Minutes’, ‘Channel 7’s Sunrise’, ‘The Morning Show’, ‘Mornings with Kerri Anne’, ABC’s ‘Hungry Beast’, and documentaries and is called upon regularly by media for comment.

 He is the co-founder of Freedom2b and the founder and CEO of Ambassadors & Bridge Builders International (ABBI).

 In recognition of his work, Anthony was twice voted one of The 25 Most Influential Gay and Lesbian Australians (2007 & 2009) and was one of four finalists for the 2011 ACON Community Hero Award.
 In 2012, the Sydney Gay and Lesbian Business Association awarded Anthony Life Membership for Outstanding Service to the LGBTI Community.
 In 2015 he was the winner of ACON’s Health and Wellbeing Award for over 20 years of providing leadership and support for LGBTI people of faith and working to bring ex-gay/reparative/conversion therapy practices and organisations to an end in Australia.